spacekookie/rfcs/0000_cargo_standard_directories.md

 ## Windows specifics

-On Windows Cargo will use `$%LOCALAPPDATA%\Cargo\Cache`, which is a standard directory where applications keep their cache files, and
+On Windows Cargo will use `%LOCALAPPDATA%\Cargo\Cache`, which is a standard directory where applications keep their cache files, and

 Explain the proposal as if it was already included in the language and you were teaching it